airbrake/airbrake-cli/README.md

 ```
 ### Log in, or run commands, without a username and password

-If your account requires GitHub logins, or an SSO login, you cannot use the `login` command.
+If your account requires GitHub or SSO login, or you have you two factor-authentication enabled, you cannot use the `login` command.
 To authenticate in this situation, you must specify either the `--user-key` or `--project-key` flags to the Airbrake CLI, or configure your `$HOME/.airbrake.yaml` file.

 The following are global flags for the `airbrake` command.